Blog/E-Commerce/Social CRM (sCRM) for B2B vs B2C in China: What Brands Need to Know

 Therefore, it is even more necessary for them to leverage Marketing Automation and Social CRM (sCRM) with WeChat to expertly target and retarget different segments while improving internal operational efficiency.

-For example, Technogym, a leading fitness equipment manufacturer, consulted ITC to build a Social CRM strategy to engage with both its B2B and B2C clients.
+For example, Technogym, a leading fitness equipment manufacturer, consulted ITC to build a Social CRM strategy in China to engage with both its B2B and B2C clients.

 We helped the brand connect the chat window in WeChat Official Account with Marketing Automation tools via API.
 Next, our expert Social CRM (sCRM) consultants developed a suitable tagging system and created dedicated welcome journeys for each of its target segments, including: